Europe Monthly Index

 To measure European policy-related economic uncertainty, we construct an index based on newspaper articles regarding policy uncertainty.

-We standardize each newspaper-level monthly series to unit standard deviation prior to 2011 and average across newspapers by month to obtain country-level and European EPU indices, which we normalize to a mean of 100 prior to 2011.
+We standardize each newspaper-level monthly series to unit standard deviation prior to 2011 and average across newspapers by month to obtain country-level and European EPU indexes, which we normalize to a mean of 100 prior to 2011.
 For country-level indexes, we average across each country's two newspapers.
 For the European-wide EPU index, we average equally across all 10 European newspapers.